 Access to Source Code

-Users have full access to the source code, allowing them to view, modify, and even distribute the software as they see fit.
+Users have full access to the source code, which means they can view, modify, and even distribute the software as they see fit.
 This level of control lets individuals and organizations customize the software to meet specific needs, adding new features, fixing bugs, or optimizing performance.
 Its transparency also fosters community support and collaboration.

 Popular examples include Linux, Apache, and MySQL, where global communities contribute to the software’s development and improvement.

-Proprietary software, on the other hand, keeps the source code private.
-The developer or vendor retains control over the codebase, and users cannot modify or inspect it.
-This can limit the flexibility of the software, as customizations are only possible through official updates or vendor-provided options.
+The source code for proprietary software is private.
+The developer or vendor owns the codebase, so users cannot change or inspect it.
+This can make the software less flexible because the only ways to customize it are through official updates or options given by the vendor.

 Cost Structure

-Open-source software is often free to use, making it an attractive option for individuals, small businesses, and even large organizations looking to reduce software costs.
-However, there can be hidden costs, such as the need for internal support, custom development, or third-party services for advanced functionality or support.
+Open-source software is usually free.
+This makes it a good choice for individuals, small businesses, and even large organizations looking to reduce software costs.
+However, there can be hidden costs, such as internal support, custom development, or third-party services for adding advanced functionality or support.

-Proprietary software typically operates on a paid model, requiring users to purchase licenses or subscriptions.
-These costs often include support, updates, and maintenance.
-While the upfront cost is higher, users benefit from structured customer service and official support from the vendor, reducing the burden of internal software management.
+Proprietary software often operates on a paid model.
+Users need to purchase licenses or subscriptions, which often include support, updates, and maintenance services.
+Although the initial cost is higher, users get structured customer service and official support from the vendor, which makes managing software internally easier.

 Support and Maintenance